Monthly Philippine Agro-climatic Review and Outlook

 Land and Seedbed Preparation (including preparation for garden plot, urban gardening, and upland farms), (irrigated and rainfed farms)

-• Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula, Northern Mindanao, Davao Region, SOCCSKSARGEN, Caraga, and BARMM
+• Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula, Davao Region, SOCCSKSARGEN, Caraga and BARMM

 Planting and Transplanting (broadcasting / direct seeding – for rice, corn, conventional way/ by rows - other cash crops)

-• Rice – Cagayan Valley, Cordillera Administrative Region, Central Luzon, and Davao Region
+• Rice – Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Davao Region, SOCCSKSARGEN, and Caraga

-• Corn – CALABARZON, Bicol Region, Central Visayas, Eastern Visayas, Northern Mindanao, Davao Region, and Caraga
+• Corn – Central Visayas, Davao Region, and SOCCSKSARGEN

 Vegetative Stage (tillering, head development)

-• Rice – Ilocos Region, Cordillera Administrative Region, Central Luzon, CALABARZON, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula, Northern Mindanao, Davao Region, Caraga, and BARMM
+• Rice – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Northern Mindanao, Davao Region, SOCCSKSARGEN and Caraga

-• Corn – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula, Northern Mindanao, and Davao Region
+• Corn – Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Central Visayas, Northern Mindanao, Davao Region, and SOCCSKSARGEN

 Reproductive Stage (Heading – rice; Tasseling/Silking – corn)

-• Corn – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Eastern Visayas, Northern Mindanao, Davao Region, SOCCSKSARGEN, Caraga, and BARMM
+• Corn – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Northern Mindanao, Davao Region, SOCCSKSARGEN, and Caraga

 Maturing/Ripening

-• Rice – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula Davao Region, SOCCSKSARGEN, Caraga, and BARMM
+• Rice – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula, Northern Mindanao, Davao Region, SOCCSKSARGEN, Caraga, and BARMM

 Harvesting Stage

-• Rice – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula, Davao Region, SOCCSKSARGEN, Caraga, and BARMM
+• Rice – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Zamboanga Peninsula, Davao Region, SOCCSKSARGEN, Caraga, and BARMM

-• Corn – Ilocos Region, Cagayan Valley, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula, Davao Region, and Caraga
+• Corn – Ilocos Region, Cagayan Valley, Cordillera Administrative Region, Central Luzon, CALABARZON, MIMAROPA, Bicol Region, Western Visayas, Central Visayas, Eastern Visayas, Zamboanga Peninsula, and BARMM

-• The weather systems that will affect the country in May are the ridge of high-pressure areas (HPAs), easterlies, intertropical convergence zone (ITCZ), southwest (SW) monsoon, low-pressure areas (LPAs), and localized thunderstorms.
+• The weather systems that will affect the country in June are the ridge of high-pressure areas (HPAs), easterlies, shearline, frontal system, intertropical convergence zone (ITCZ), southwest (SW) monsoon, low-pressure areas (LPAs), and localized thunderstorms.

 • One or two (1 or 2) tropical cyclones (TC) may enter or develop within the Philippine Area of Responsibility (PAR) during the month.

-• As illustrated in Figure 2, Above normal rainfall over most parts of the country, except for parts of Northern Luzon and Mindanao where near normal rainfall is expected.
+• As illustrated in Figure 2, near normal rainfall over the country, except for Masbate which will likely expect above normal rainfall condition.

 FARM ADVISORY